-|When You Report the Charges||Your Maximum Liability|
+|When You Report Your Card Stolen||Your Maximum Liability|

 |Before unauthorized charges are made|

-|Within two business days after you learn about the loss or theft|
+|Within two business days of learning about the loss or theft|

 |More than two business days after you learn about the loss or theft, but fewer than 60 calendar days after your statement is sent to you|

 |More than 60 calendar days after your statement is sent to you|

 Debit Cards vs. Credit Cards

-You're also more likely to get a zero-liability fraud protection, so you don't have to worry about losing anything.
-Furthermore, if someone steals your credit card and uses it to make purchases, they're using the credit card company's money—not yours.
+You're also more likely to get a zero-liability fraud protection benefit from a credit card than a debit card.
+Finally, if someone steals your credit card and uses it to make purchases, they're using the credit card company's money—not yours.
 That means you won't have to worry about your account being depleted and compromising your ability to pay your bills.

 When you first open a checking account, you typically won't need to undergo a credit check to get approved.
 With credit cards, though, the card issuer will want to understand your credit history before it can approve your application.
 Most of the best credit cards require good or excellent credit to get approved.

-- Credit cards offer more benefits.
 Although there are some debit cards that offer cash back, you're much more likely to get rewards on your everyday purchases with a credit card.
 What's more, many credit cards offer intro bonuses that can be worth hundreds of dollars, and you may also be able to get certain benefits when you travel and shop that you can't get with a debit card.

 While you can use both debit and credit cards simultaneously, think about your needs and your goals to determine which one to use more often when you shop and pay bills.